Felix-Medrano/P4ReviewApp/README.md

 # 🧩 P4ReviewApp

+> IMPORTANT: This repository is an educational, workspace-specific reference.
+It is not intended as a turnkey project for reproduction on other machines or environments.
+The code, configuration, and workflow documented here reflect a local Perforce-centric setup and certain environment-specific assumptions that may not work or be appropriate outside the original development workspace.
+Treat examples and scripts as illustrative rather than production-ready; reproduce at your own discretion and adapt configurations before using in a different environment.

 **P4ReviewApp** is a project inspired by **Helix Swarm**, designed to manage and review *Change Lists* from Perforce (**P4**) through a modern web interface and a .NET-based REST API.

 ---